Every good retailer will use Scarcity messaging at one point. Here’s how you can use it too.

 So how to recognize exclusivity scarcity?

-Referring back to the graph above, Producer (Apple) is putting restrictions on the Consumers ability to buy the products by increasing the price of these products, making it an exclusive product.
+Referring back to the graph above, the Producer (Apple) is putting restrictions on the Consumers' ability to buy the products by increasing the price of these products, making it an exclusive product.

 Restrictions can be price increases or needing to have a certain skill, for example, requiring they are a part of a group.
 These restrictions are not related to the product supply.

 Which begs the question: How do you use this kind of scarcity in your marketing?

 To use this type of scarcity, it’s interesting to play with the price of certain products or the ease to actually buy them by making sure it’s for members or recommended individuals.

 Because it’s more implied than explicit, using copy like “exclusive” could actually make your product seem less exclusive.